Philadelphia, PA 215.561.9100

 RESTORE A SMOOTHER, MORE TONED, AND YOUTHFUL-LOOKING NECK FOR PHILADELPHIA AREA PATIENTS

-Many plastic surgeons automatically include the neck in facelift procedures, never realizing that correcting the neck alone is not only possible, but beneficial for some patients.
-The board-certified Dr. Kevin Cross regularly hears from patients—many of whom ask "How do I get rid of a saggy neck and jowls?"—who were told that correcting just the neck is not an option.
+Many plastic surgeons automatically include the facelift in necklift procedures, never realizing that correcting the neck alone is not only possible, but beneficial for some patients.
+Board-certified Dr. Kevin Cross regularly hears from patients—many of whom ask "How do I get rid of a saggy neck and jowls?"—who were told that correcting just the neck is not an option.
 To that, Dr. Cross says, "If neck laxity is what bothers a patient, they can absolutely achieve a beautiful result with a neck-only lift."
-He regularly performs more than 50 neck lifts a year for patients from all over the Philadelphia area, with the surgery remaining popular even through the pandemic years of 2020, 2021, and 2022.

 WHAT IS A NECK LIFT?

 A neck lift, also referred to as a lower rhytidectomy, is a type of facial surgery that addresses signs of aging that occur on the jawline and neck to improve the look of the lower face and below.
-Neck lift surgery can treat many common concerns that impact this area, including jowls caused by excess fat and sagging skin on the lower face, excess fatty deposits that develop below the chin, loose skin on the neck, and abnormal contours that are linked to muscle banding in the neck.
+Neck lift surgery can treat many common concerns that impact this area, including jowls caused by excess fat and sagging skin on the lower face, excess fatty deposits that develop below the chin, loose skin on the neck, and abnormal contours that are linked to muscle banding and gland laxity in the neck.

 If you're looking for the best procedures for neck tightening, neck lift surgery remains one of the highest rated options in terms of patient satisfaction.